nextgis/docs_ngweb/source/layers.rst

 NextGIS Web is built on a **resource-based** approach - each component of the system (layer, group, service) is a resource.
 One of these resources is a **layer** - a raster image or vector file (database table).

-An **unlimited** number of **styles** can be created for each layer - ways of visualizing geodata on a web map.
+For each layer you can create an **unlimited** number of **styles** - ways of visualizing geodata on a Web Map.

 Interface for adding of PostGIS layers, vector and raster layers is practically the same.
-First, you specify the parameters for the layer, and then you add a style that renders data on the web map.
+First, you specify the parameters for the layer, and then you add a style that renders data on the Web Map.

 .. _ngw_create_basemap: